Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your child has been diagnosed with coarctation of the aorta (COA).
-Left untreated, COA is a narrowing in the aorta.
+COA is a narrowing in the aorta.
 The aorta is the main blood vessel that carries blood from the heart to the rest of the body.
 COA can lead to worsening heart function over time.
-Modern treatments are quite effective for this condition.
+Current treatments are quite effective for this condition.

 The heart is divided into 4 chambers.
 The 2 upper chambers are called atria.
 The 2 lower chambers are called ventricles.

 In a normal heart, oxygen-poor blood returning from the body fills the right atrium.
 This blood flows through the tricuspid valve into the right ventricle.
 The right ventricle pumps this blood across the pulmonary valve through the pulmonary artery to the lungs to receive oxygen.
 Oxygen-rich blood from the lungs fills the left atrium.
 This blood flows through the mitral valve into the left ventricle.
 The left ventricle pumps this blood across the aortic valve through the aorta to deliver oxygen to the body.